 Ridesharing is a popular way to get around cities when you don’t have a vehicle, but getting into one carries risks.
 If your rideshare driver gets into an accident, they could leave you with injuries that could put you out of work and into deep debt.
 Fortunately, there are insurance policies that could cover the costs of your accident.

-Our rideshare accident lawyers in Conyers at John Foy & Associates can help you find the right party and the right insurance company to make a claim.
+Our personal injury lawyers in Conyers at John Foy & Associates can help you find the right party and the right insurance company to make a claim.
 If necessary, we will sue the responsible party in court to get you what you deserve.

 Who Is Liable in My Rideshare Accident?